Jewish Christianity: Saint Thomas Christians

 The Knanaya of India descend from Syriac Christians of Jewish origin who migrated to India from Mesopotamia between the 4th and 9th century under the leadership of the merchant Knai Thoma.
-In the modern age, they are a minority community found among the St. Thomas Christians.
+In the modern age, they are another minority ethnic group found among the St. Thomas Christians.
 The culture of the Knanaya has been analyzed by a number of Jewish scholars who have noted that the community maintains striking correlations to Jewish communities, in particular the Cochin Jews of Kerala.
 The culture of the Knanaya is a blend of Jewish-Christian, Syriac, and Hindu customs reflecting both the foreign origin of the community and the centuries that they have lived as a minority community in India.